stokito/pidgin-fchat/README.md

 ### Encoding problems for non English speakers
 This plugin uses `UTF-8` encoding but if you are going to talk with original FChat users then you also have to select an encoding of your country.
-For example for Russian/Ukrainian users you have to use the charset `Win1251`.
+For example for Russian/Ukrainian users you have to use the charset `CP1251`.
 To configure encoding Account settings and `Advanced` tab.

 ### Manually add a buddy
 After login FChat will send a broadcast message to connect to all users in LAN.
 But sometimes this may not work.
-If so you can manually add a buddy by it's IP address: in main menu click on `Buddies` then `Add buddy...`:
+If so you can manually add a buddy by its IP address: in main menu click on `Buddies` then `Add buddy...`:
 * `Buddy's username` - input here IP address of the buddy.
 * `Alias` - input here a name or nickname of the buddy.